 Directed by: Kevin Smith

-The ending of the movie that could have been.
+The ending of the movie could have been.
 After Randal leaves, Dante proceeds to count out the register and does not notice another person entering the store.
 Upon Dante’s informing the latecomer that the store is no longer open, the customer shoots Dante, killing him in cold blood.
 Afterward, the killer makes off with all the money from the cash register.
-The dark ending was termed ‘berserk’ and was ditched by the production house for a much subtle and accepting end.
-This film showed the abundance of cinematic genius that Smith possesses.
+The dark ending was termed ‘berserk’ and was ditched by the production house for a much more subtle and accepting end.
+This film shows Smith’s abundance of cinematic genius.
 It is a MUST watch.

 16. Tropic Thunder (2008)